timtroendle/possibility-for-electricity-autarky/README.md

 ## Citation

-If you make use of this in academic work, please cite:
+If you use this code or data in an academic publication, please see `CITATION.md`.

-Tim Tröndle, Stefan Pfenninger, and Johan Lilliestam (in review).
-Home-made or imported: on the possibility for renewable electricity autarky on all scales in Europe.
-Energy Strategy Reviews